maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Problem set-up

 Given 10 noisy observations from a sine wave over the domain $(-5, 5)$, predict the function for an evenly spaced set of 50 points over the same domain.
-The red crosses are the training data points and the blue curve shows the true unknown function for illustrative purposes.
+The red crosses are the training data-points and the blue curve shows the true unknown function for illustrative purposes.
 In plot 3 the red dashed line is the mean prediction for the 50 test points.

 <p align="center">
     <img src="/assets/img/gp_noise_example.png" alt="Image" width="700" height="575" />